-- [(G)](H)Demolition or removal of structures, except [those] for structures located on any historic site as designated in national or [state] State registers; - [(H)](I)The use of any land for the purpose of cultivating, planting, growing, and harvesting of plants, crops, trees, and other agricultural, horticultural, or forestry products [er]; animal husbandry[, or]; aquaculture or mariculture of plants or animals[,]; or other agricultural purposes, subject to review by the [authority] agency in accordance with [paragraph] subdivision (3); provided that this exclusion does not apply to uses associated with agricultural activity dedicated to manufacturing, processing, or packaging; - [(1)](J) The transfer of title to land; - [(J)](K)The creation or termination of easements, covenants, or other rights in structures or land; - [(K) Final subdivision approval; - (L) The subdivision of land into lots greater than 20 acres in size; - (M)](L) The subdivision of a parcel of land into four or fewer parcels [when] if no associated construction activities are proposed; provided[,] that [any such land which is so subdivided shall not thereafter qualify for this exception with respect to any subsequent subdivision of any of the resulting parcels;] after the initial subdivision, any subsequent subdivision of the resulting parcels will be considered development for purposes of this chapter; - [(N)](M) Installation of underground utility lines and appurtenant aboveground fixtures less than four feet in height along existing corridors; - [(O) Structural and nonstructural improvements to existing single-family residences, including additional dwelling units, where otherwise permissible; - (P)](N) Nonstructural improvements to existing commercial or noncommercial structures; [and] or
+- [(E)](F)Zoning variances, except [for] with respect to height, density, or parking, [and] or shoreline setback[;] variances; - [(F)](G)Repair, maintenance, or interior alterations to existing structures; - [(G)](H)Demolition or removal of structures, except [those] for structures located on any historic site as designated in national or State registers; - [(H)](I)The use of any land for the purpose of cultivating, planting, growing, and harvesting of plants, crops, trees, and other agricultural, horticultural, or forestry products [er]; animal husbandry[, er]; aquaculture or mariculture of plants or animals[,]; or other agricultural purposes, subject to review by the [authority] agency in accordance with subdivision (3); provided that this exclusion does not apply to uses associated with agricultural activity dedicated to manufacturing, processing, or packaging; - [(1)](J) The transfer of title to land; - [(J)](K)The creation or termination of easements, covenants, or other rights in structures or land; - [(K) Final subdivision approval; - (L) The subdivision of land into lots greater than 20 acres in size; - (M)](L) The subdivision of a parcel of land into four or fewer parcels [when] if no associated construction activities are proposed; provided that [any such land which is so subdivided shall not thereafter qualify for this exception with respect to any subsequent subdivision of any of the resulting parcels;] after the initial subdivision, any subsequent subdivision of the resulting parcels will be considered development for purposes of this chapter; - [(N)](M) Installation of underground utility lines and appurtenant aboveground fixtures less than [four] 4 feet in height along existing corridors; or - [(O) Structural and nonstructural improvements to existing single-family residences including additional dwelling units, where otherwise permissible:

-[(Q)](O) Construction, installation, maintenance, repair, [and] or replacement of [civil defense] emergency management warning or signal devices and sirens.

-- (3) Cumulative Impact.
-Whenever the [authority] agency finds that any use, activity, or operation [excluded in paragraph (2)] that is not otherwise considered development is or may become part of a larger project, the cumulative impact of which may have a significant environmental or ecological effect on the special management area, that use, activity, or operation [shall] will be defined as "development" for the purpose of this chapter. - (4) Significant Effect.
-Whenever the [authority] agency finds that a use, activity, or operation [excluded in paragraph (2)] that is not otherwise considered development may have a significant environmental or ecological effect on the special management area [or special wetlands areas], that use, activity, or operation [shall] will be defined as "development" for the purposes of this chapter.
+- (P) Nonstructural improvements to existing commercial structures; and - (Q)](N) Construction, installation, maintenance, repair, [and] or replacement of [civil defense] emergency management warning or signal devices and sirens. - (3) Cumulative impact.
+Whenever the [authority] agency finds that any use, activity, or operation [excluded in subdivision (2)] that is not otherwise considered development is or may become part of a larger project, the cumulative impact of which may have a significant adverse environmental or ecological effect on the special management area, that use, activity, or operation [shall] will be defined as development for the purpose of this chapter. - (4) Significant effect.
+Whenever the [authority] agency finds that a use, activity, or operation [excluded in subdivision (2)] that is not otherwise considered development may have a significant adverse environmental or ecological effect on the special management area [or special wetlands areas], that use, activity, or operation [shall] will be defined as development for the purposes of this chapter.

-"Directly illuminate" means to illuminate through the use of a glowing element, lamp, globe, or reflector of an artificial light source.
+Directly Illuminate.
+To illuminate through the use of a glowing element, lamp, globe, or reflector of an artificial light source.

-"Director" means the director of [the department of] planning and permitting[, Cityand County of Honolulu, or authorized subordinate].
+Director.
+The director of [the department of] planning and permitting[, City and County of Honolulu, or authorized subordinate].